pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 ## Delete messages from history

 Requires Message Persistence.
-Enable Delete-From-History in Admin Portal and initialize SDK with a secret key.

-Remove messages from a specific channel within a time window.
+Enable Delete-From-History in the Admin Portal and initialize the SDK with a secret key.
+Removes messages from a specific channel, optionally within a time range.

 ### Method(s)